AaltoAsia/OmiWatchdog/README.md

 Setup required:

 1. Create the three events in IFTTT and connect them to something (we tried Slack)
-2. Edit the script with your Maker channel API key
+2. Edit the script with your Maker channel API key.
+You can get it from https://internal-api.ifttt.com/maker
 3. Setup cron to call the script as specified in [Usage section](#Usage)

 Read the script for furher info.